junyuan-fang/Alien-shooter-with-embedded-system/README.md

 #"src" has c-language's codes

-#"src" has the same performance but in rust-laguage
+#"src-rust" has the same performance but in rust-laguage

 #Envirment of xilinx, cargo and pynq-fpga is required